 - TAKES UP LESS SPACE than the bulky and clumsy hooks and EASY to install.
 FLEXIBLE padded nylon sling that can handle any kayak or paddleboard

-- Sturdy construction and capable of handling any weight.
-Adjustable strap to fit your SUP or Kayak.
+- STURDY CONSTRUCTION c and capable of handling ANY weight.
+ADJUSTABLE STRAP to fit your SUP or Kayak.

-- EASY to use.
+- EASY to use and INSTALL!
 Just slide on and hook and you are ready to go!

 - This is not just a simple strap, this is a PADDED, HEAVY-DUTY nylon sling that is built to handle your kayak or SUP.
 Check some of the photos in our REVIEW section.
 Each mount comes with 3 anchors for hanging so it will hold the weight

 - EASY ASSEMBLY no additional hardware required.
 COR SURF is a Family run company of Surfers and Paddle Boarders that's been around since 2003.
 Our products work because we are constantly testing them!
 100% SATISFACTION GUARANTEED!
 We are so confident that you will like our Kayak SLING that if you return it within 30 days, we will give you a full refund no questions asked

 A simple pair of tie-down straps works great for a pontoon railing, too.
 You can fasten these right onto your ‘toon’s rails.

 The only disadvantage is the lack of foam support.
 If you don’t like the idea of your paddle board banging against the side of your pontoon and scratching up the siding, get creative and attach a foam noodle for protection.

 Just be sure the noodle is made out of closed-cell foam or it will absorb the water and be less useful.